tominekan/rog/char_table.md

 This is the location of all the character tables and the possible combinations.
 ,.?/
 ## Special characters
+There are 35 special characters (that I could find on my keyboard at least)
 | Key (ID) | Value (symbol) | Combination |
 |----------|----------------|-------------|
 |0         | (space)        | /0          |